Sharp Bounds on the Variance of General Regression Adjustment in Randomized Experiments: Setup

 \subsection{Regression adjustment}

-The simple difference-in-means estimator $\hat \tau^{DiM}$ gives an unbiased estimate of the treatment effect.
+The simple Horvitz-Thompson estimator $\hat \tau^{HT}$ gives an unbiased estimate of the treatment effect.
 If prognostic covariates are available, their inclusion can improve the precision with which the average treatment effect is estimated \citep{Freedman_2008,Lei_Ding_2021,Lu_Yang_Wang_2023,Zhao_Ding_Li_2024,Su_Mou_Ding_Wainwright_2023}.

 In general, the goal of regression adjustment is to find outcome models $f_1: \R^k \rightarrow \R$ and $f_0: \R^k \rightarrow \R$ such that the population-adjusted potential outcomes

 are as close to zero as possible.